kwkraus/HOW-Sessions/sessions/asp-net-core/docs/2a-Working with Razor Pages.md

 ## What's in Razor Page Template

-When you inspect the what is generated from the Visual Studio 2019 ASP.NET Core Razor Page template, discuss the following items:
+When you inspect what is generated from the Visual Studio 2019 ASP.NET Core Razor Page template, discuss the following items:

 - Razor Page setup within Startup.cs
   - `ConfigureServices()`